Paul Engle Day and Prize

 Past recipients: James Alan McPherson, longtime instructor at the University of Iowa Writer’s Workshop and Pulitzer Prize-winning author of Elbow Room; Kwame Dawes, Chancellor Professor of English at the University of Nebraska, and Editor of Prairie Schooner; Luis Alberto Urrea, author of The Devil’s Highway and Queen of America, Sara Paretsky the author behind the bestselling Chicago-based V.I.
 Warshawski mystery series, Roxane Gay, professor, editor, commentator and author of the short story collection Ayiti, the novel An Untamed State, and the essay collection Bad Feminist, and novelist, activist, essayist, and professor Alexander Chee; novelist and essayist Dina Nayeri; poets and co-founders of Cave Canem Toi Derriocotte and Cornelius Eady; and poet and essayist Dr. Eve L. Ewing.

 As of 2021, the winner receives a $20,000 cash award and a one-of-a-kind work of art.
-Note: Because of the pandemic, our 2021 prize winner, Rebecca Solnit, will be recognized during the 2022 Iowa City Book Festival.
-A separate prize will not be awarded in 2022.
+Note: Because of the pandemic, our 2021 prize winner, Rebecca Solnit, was recognized during the 2022 Iowa City Book Festival.
+A separate prize was not awarded in 2022.
 The next prize will be awarded in fall 2023.

 Nominations for each year’s prize run from Nov.
 1 through March 1.
 Nominations may be submitted to email@example.com, and should include the authors name, a list of work highlights, and a statement about why the author meets the unique criteria for this award.
 Self-nominations are not accepted.
 Please note: The prize is not awarded for a specific work, nor does the prize involve publication.
 Winners are selected by a panel assembled by the City of Literature board of directors and are recognized at a ceremony in Iowa City, typically during the Iowa City Book Festival.